excell-mobility/example-x509-authentication/integrate-a-service-into-excell-platform.md

 4. Finally, the library's verification method is called, which does all the magic for you.
 Done!

 After that, you should be able to reject all requests that don't meet certain criteria:
+* Protocol HTTPS is used with standard port 443
+* SSL client certificate was sent and is verified by the web server software (e.g. Apache)
 * JSON Web Token stored in the HTTP Authorization header
 * JWT is valid and it's signature is verified
 * JWT is not expired and is issued by an authority of your choice (e.g. ExCELL Integration Layer)